Tufin/oasdiff/BREAKING-CHANGES.md

 The configuration files can be of any text type, e.g., Markdown, so you can use them to document breaking changes and other important changes.

 ### Breaking Changes to Enum Values
-The new Breaking Changes method support rules for enum changes using the `x-extensible-enum` extension.
+Oasdiff supports special rules for enum changes using the `x-extensible-enum` extension.
 This method allows adding new entries to enums used in responses which is very usable in many cases but requires clients to support a fallback to default logic when they receive an unknown value.
 `x-extensible-enum` was introduced by [Zalando](https://opensource.zalando.com/restful-api-guidelines/#112) and picked up by the OpenAPI community.
 Technically, it could be replaced with anyOf+classical enum but the `x-extensible-enum` is a more explicit way to do it.
 In most cases the `x-extensible-enum` is similar to enum values, except it allows adding new entries in messages sent to the client (responses or callbacks).